traact/dataflow_use_case_test/README.md

 r1 is available then final = solve2(r0,r1) and pass to output 1

 To “solve” a problem the init call passes a list of “BaseProblem”.
 The index of “solveX” corresponds to the index in the list.
-Call the “Execute” function with the timestamp of the dataset and its values.
+Call the “Execute” function with the event_timestamp of the dataset and its values.

  ```
 struct BaseProblem {